Skip to Main Content

 • The impact of program elimination on systemwide array and student access to programs.

+II.
 PROGRAM DELETION INITIATED BY THE DEAN, PROVOST, OR CHANCELLOR

 A. Initiation of a proposal